aksnzhy/xlearn/doc/install.md

 ### Python Package Installation

-Install xLearn is very simple.
+Install the python package of xLearn is very simple.
 We can only set the environment variable `PYTHONPATH` to tell python where to find the library.
 For example assume we cloned `xLearn` on the home directory `~`, then we can added the following line in ~/.bashrc.
 It is ***recommended for developers*** who may change the code.
 The changes will be immediately reflected once you pulled the code and rebuild the project.

     export PYTHONPATH=~/xlearn/build/python-package/xlearn